anvaka/city-roads/README.md

 ## How it is made?

 The data is fetched from OpenStreetMap using [overpass-turbo API](http://overpass-turbo.eu/).
-While that API is free (as long as you follow ODbL licenses), it can be rate-limited and sometimes it slow.
+While that API is free (as long as you follow ODbL licenses), it can be rate-limited and sometimes it is slow.
 After all we are downloading thousands of roads within an area!

-To improve the performance of download, I indexed ~3,000 cities with populating larger than 100,000 people and stored into a [very simple](https://github.com/anvaka/index-large-cities/blob/master/proto/place.proto) protobuf format.
+To improve the performance of download, I indexed ~3,000 cities with population larger than 100,000 people and stored into a [very simple](https://github.com/anvaka/index-large-cities/blob/master/proto/place.proto) protobuf format.
 The cities are stored into a cache in this github [repository](https://github.com/anvaka/index-large-cities).

 The name resolution is done by [nominatim](https://nominatim.openstreetmap.org/) - for any query that you type